SCHOOL OF HUMANITIES

 Period of study: 1 Year

-In order to gain access to the Higher Certificate in Heritage Studies programme a student has to have the following:
+To gain access to the Higher Certificate in Court Interpreting programme a student has to have the following:

 - A National Senior Certificate (NSC) (Grade 12) pass with Higher Certificate requirement or National Certificate Vocational (NCV);

 - English Home Language: NSC level 4 OR English 1st Additional Language: NSC level 5;